THE EPISCOPAL CHURCH IN THE USA (ECUSA) is

 It is a parish-based program with membership open to girls from the age of 7-21 of any race, religion, or nationality'.
 GFS

-California has its own website; so does the Girls Friendly Society of Pennsylvania.
+California has its own website; so do the Girls Friendly Society of Pennsylvania and the Girls Friendly Society of Connecticut.
 The GFS

 Holiday House in Cape May, New Jersey also has a website.

 'A ministry within the larger Society of Mary, an Anglican devotional society with members throughout the Anglican world'.